-A predictable and consistent schedule helps my child to feel secure.
-Daily routines help my child understand what is expected of him/her and reduces the frequency of behavior challenges such as tantrums.
 3. Provide my child with nutritious and healthy snacks.

-Healthy food helps children to grow and learn.
-I will allow my child to help plan, shop for, and prepare healthy meals.
-I will talk about the meals eaten at school and encourage my child to try new foods.
+Healthy food helps children grow and learn.
+I'll allow my child to help plan, shop for, and prepare healthy meals.
+We'll talk about the meals eaten at school and I'll encourage my child to try new foods.

 4. Keep my child physically active.

-Regular exercise helps my child build strong muscles and bones, prevents childhood obesity, and increases my child's self-esteem.
-5. Read to my child each day.
+- Regular exercise helps my child build strong muscles and bones, prevents obesity, and increases my child's selfesteem. - 5.
+Read to my child each day. - Reading to my child helps him/her to learn new words, recognize words in print, and develop a love for reading.
+When I read to my child, I'll encourage him/her to ask questions and discuss the story.